Preventing Medical Errors for Clinical Health Professionals

 This activity is provided by AKH Inc.

 This activity is NOT supported by a commercial educational grant.

 The 1999 Institute of Medicine report To Err is Human: Building a Safer Health System brought prominence to the issue of medical error in the US.
 Since that time multiple activities at various levels of private and regulatory arenas have targeted identification and resolution of medical error.
-The process is dynamic and health professionals need education of error reduction techniques so as to improve safety in their professional activities and work setting.
+In 2016, researchers from Johns Hopkins University published findings from their study indicating that medical error can now be ranked as the third leading cause of death in the U.S. Health professionals and health systems both need ongoing education in error reduction techniques in order to create and maintain an improved culture of safety.
 Some regulatory agencies require specific medical error education for licensure or re-licensure of health professionals.

 This educational monograph addresses the identification, reporting, monitoring and reduction of medical error.
 It is intended to make participants aware of the magnitude of the problem, of the many-leveled activities needed to resolve it, and the importance of each person’s role in the national effort to reduce medical errors.